-Fashion-Victim Villain: Character designs were pushing it in Part 5, but by this point, there was essentially no limit to what could be considered clothing in Jojo.
-Special mention goes to Miu Miu's heavy wrinkled sweater resembling a set of small intestines with a pair of eyes, Rikiel's cow-patterned jumpsuit with a chin hood and head suction cups, and D an G's multi-colored toga that might as well be a rug.
+Fashion-Victim Villain: Character designs were pushing it in Part 5, but by this point, there was essentially no limit to what could be considered clothing in JoJo.
+Special mention goes to Lang Rangler's brown leather getup including a helmet that covers part of his eyes, Miumiu's heavy wrinkled sweater resembling a set of small intestines with a pair of eyes, Rikiel's cow-patterned jumpsuit with a chin hood and head suction cups, and D an G's multi-colored toga that might as well be a rug.

 Whitesnake has "GΔCT" written all over its body to represent the four nucleobases that bond DNA.
-Astute geneticist readers will notice that the delta sign (Δ), where A should be, is the sign of gene deletion aka a missing genome, foreshadowing that Whitesnake/C-Moon aren't the "complete" forms of Pucci's stand.
+Astute geneticist readers will notice that the delta sign (Δ), where A should be, is the sign of gene deletion, A.K.A. a missing genome, foreshadowing that Whitesnake and C-Moon aren't the "complete" forms of Pucci's Stand.

 When Pucci's C-Moon is active, he was briefly able to move in Jotaro's stopped time to dodge the spear Jotaro threw at him.
 This is because gravity can affect time, an effect known as gravitational time dilation.